alexwlchan/alexwlchan.net/src/_drafts/obsidian-open-note.md

 Unfortunately this isn't quite as simple in Obsidian – it doesn't have any AppleScript support, so you can't do anything with `tell application "Obsidian"`.

 (The lack of AppleScript is annoying, but understandable.
-It's a niche technology on a marginal platform, and mostly forgotten by the platform owner.
+It's a niche technology on a marginal platform, and Apple seems to have completely forgotten it exists.
 Much as I find AppleScript useful, it's hard to justify the time/effort to add support for it in a new app today.)

 But even if Obsidian doesn't have its own AppleScript dictionary, it is still visible from the AppleScript universe – as a process in System Events.